 Customer Details means appropriate details about the Customer and the Unregistered Premises to assist with the registration of the premises, including the Customer’s name, address and contact details together with basic metering details (as appropriate) including the meter serial number, meter reading(s) and the date of such meter reading(s).

-De-energise means: (a) in respect of Section 2A, 2C and 2D deliberately to prevent the flow of electricity until Re-energised or Disconnected: (i) in the case of an Exit Point, from the Distribution System through the relevant Exit Point (or, in the case of an Unmetered Supply, any one or more of the relevant Exit Points) to; and/or (ii) in the case of an Entry Point, via the Distribution System through the relevant Entry Point (or, in the case of an Unmetered Supply, any one or more of the relevant Entry Points) from, a Connected Installation, for any purpose other than a System Outage on the Company’s Distribution System (and cognate expressions shall be construed accordingly); and (b) in respect of Section 2B, deliberately to prevent the flow of electricity through a Connection Point for any purpose other than a System Outage on the Company’s Distribution System until Re-energised or Disconnected (and cognate expressions shall be construed accordingly).

-Disconnect means to permanently disconnect a Connection Point, Metering Point or Metering System in accordance with Section 17 of the Act (and cognate expressions shall be construed accordingly).

 Distributor means a holder of a distribution licence under the Electricity Act or its agents (and, in respect of Theft in Conveyance from a Premises, is the owner and/or operator of the Distribution System to which such Premises are connected).

-Electricity Act means the Electricity Act 1989.

 Occupier The occupier of a premises prior to identifying the Occupier as an Unregistered Customer.